-Trello, when used correctly will provide a valuable and time saving solution for businesses or project managers looking to have their projects run smoothly.
+Trello, when used correctly will provide a valuable and time saving solution for businesses or digital project managers looking to have their projects run smoothly.
 Trello allows each team member to easily see their assigned projects and operate their tasks accordingly until completion.
 By utilizing the above tips and tricks plus adding DebugMe to the mix you can easily get the most out of the Trello task management system.
 So is your business productivity increased since using Trello?

 The makers of DebugMe hope that you like this post and would love it if you follow us on Twitter.
 We are tweeting about web design, UI/UX and development related topics multiple times a day.
 DebugMe is an issue tracking, project management and screenshot tool for every website project.
 Get visual feedback right away and solve front-end problems faster.
 Try it now for free.